 Example: Let’s assume that you invested Rs 10,000 in mutual fund A and Rs 10,000 in mutual fund B in January 2018.
 At the end of one year, your investment of Rs 20,000 doubles up and turns into a dividend of Rs 41,000.
 Due to market forces, it may happen that both the funds may not perform equally.
 So, while fund A gives you Rs 17,000 at the end of the year, fund B returns Rs, 24,000.
 When you began your investment, both the funds had the same weight.
 At the end of 1 year, one fund dominated your portfolio with a roughly 60% share.
 If in the coming years this fund were to perform badly, then your investments would see a downward turn in no time at all!

-Rebalancing works as a risk-minimizing strategy for you as an investor.
+Rebalancing works as a risk-minimising strategy for you as an investor.
 It allows you to line up your investment with your goals by periodically rebalancing your portfolio.
-If your risk tolerance or your investment strategies change, you can re-adjust the weighting of the asset class in your portfolio by rebalancing and devise a new asset allocation.
+If your risk tolerance or your investment strategies change, then you can rebalance the weight of the asset class in your portfolio by reassessing and devising a new asset allocation.

-Step 1: First and foremost, have an asset allocation plan by taking into consideration your income, the expected time of retirement, etc. Create an asset allocation framework, but if you are unsure speak to an expert – ClearTax can be of help here.
+Step 1: Primarily, have an asset allocation plan by considering your income, the expected time of retirement, and so on.
+Create an asset allocation framework, but if you are unsure speak to an expert – ClearTax can be of help here.

-Step 2: Assess your current asset allocation by identifying where and how your current investments are placed on stocks, cash, bonds, or any other form of investment.
-Post this analysis make a comparative analysis of asset allocation target and its present state and accordingly make adjustments.
+Step 2: Assess your current asset allocation by identifying where and how your current investments are placed in stocks, cash, bonds, or any other form of investment.
+After this, make a comparative analysis of asset allocation target and its present state and make adjustments accordingly.

 Step 3:Chart out a rebalancing plan is your asset allocation target does not align with your current portfolio.
 This step can be tricky where you have to decide on the securities to retain and in what numbers.
 Speak to our experts at ClearTax to get clarity.